Opinion page by Duane Alan Hahn.

 As an Amazon Associate I earn from qualifying purchases.
 (I get commissions for purchases made through certain links on this page.)

-Building things with items that I earn or find.
+I love building things with items that I earn or find.
 For example, I liked building the bridge in Satan's Hollow.

 I like it when enemies seem to have emotional reactions to the things that you do in the game.
 They might become surprised, nervous, scared, annoyed, angry, vengeful and so on.
 One guy might chase you for a long time when everyone else would give up.